xxyjoel/xxyjoel.github.io/_posts/2020-05-28-django-bootstrap4-python.md

 - the ```--dev``` will install both the develop and default packages from the Pipfile
 - more on various commands in this really good [pipenv writeup here](https://pipenv-fork.readthedocs.io/en/latest/basics.html)

-- now we can start our project; open your terminal and call django
+- now we can start our project; open your terminal and call django from inside your repos local location
 ```
 django-admin startproject [project_name]
 ```